 Is the quality good?

-These springless trampolines have survived 6-8 years of triple-digit heat before the trampoline needed replacing.
+My research shows that these springless trampolines have survived 6-8 years of triple-digit heat before the trampoline needed replacing.

 Springfree’s trampolines have also been used in Alaska “all year round,” according to the company.
 A few customers have tried using their no-spring trampolines all year round and happily used their trampoline outside, even when there was snow on the ground.